Ludovic Van Waerbeke

 Email : waerbeke at phas.ubc.ca

-Ludovic Van Waerbeke is an Associate Professor in the Physics and Astronomy Department at the University of British Columbia and Scholar of the Canadian Institute for Advanced Research in the Cosmology and Gravity Program.
+Ludovic Van Waerbeke is professor in the Physics and Astronomy Department at the University of British Columbia and a Senior Fellow of the Canadian Institute for Advanced Research in the Cosmology and Gravity Program.